 The capital of the Republic is the city of Tiraspol with the population of 144 thousand.

-Official languages of the Pridnestrovien Moldavian Republic are Moldavian, Russian and Ukrainian.
+Official languages of the Pridnestrovian Moldavian Republic are Moldavian, Russian and Ukrainian.

 The majority of the population professes Christianity (Russian Orthodox Church).

-The monetary unit of the Republic is the Pridnestrovien ruble.
+The monetary unit of the Republic is the Pridnestrovian ruble.

 Government and Administrative-Territorial System of the PMR

-The Pridnestrovien Moldavian Republic (Pridnestrovie) is a sovereign, independent, democratic, legal and secular state.
+The Pridnestrovian Moldavian Republic (Pridnestrovie) is a sovereign, independent, democratic, legal and secular state.

-The Pridnestrovien state has its own Constitution, controlled territory, legislation, market economy, developed financial and tax systems, modern communications infrastructure, army, militia, security service, national flag, coat-of-arms, and anthem.
+The Pridnestrovian state has its own Constitution, controlled territory, legislation, market economy, developed financial and tax systems, modern communications infrastructure, army, militia, security service, national flag, coat-of-arms, and anthem.

-The nation-wide referenda carried out on the whole territory of Pridnestrovie, as well as Congresses of People’s Deputies of all levels brought about the inception of the Pridnestrovien statehood.
+The nation-wide referenda carried out on the whole territory of Pridnestrovie, as well as Congresses of People’s Deputies of all levels brought about the inception of the Pridnestrovian statehood.

-The Pridnestrovien Moldavian Republic was proclaimed on September 2, 1990, at the Second Congress of People’s Deputies of all levels.
-It is as an official date of the Pridnestrovien statehood restoration, and the Second of September is a state holiday of the PMR called the Day of the Republic.
+The Pridnestrovian Moldavian Republic was proclaimed on September 2, 1990, at the Second Congress of People’s Deputies of all levels.
+It is as an official date of the Pridnestrovian statehood restoration, and the Second of September is a state holiday of the PMR called the Day of the Republic.

 The First Constitution of independent Pridnestrovie was adopted on September 1, 1990.
 Based on it, the Supreme Council was created, first nation-wide Presidential elections were carried out on alternative base in 1991, and supreme bodies of judicial power and law-enforcement system were formed.